Dynamsoft/capture-vision-nodejs-samples/lambda/README.md

 If your local development machine is not of the same OS/arch as lambda, it is better to remove the useless `node_modules/dynamsoft-capture-vision-for-node-dylib-<your development machine's OS-arch>` before deployment.

-All situations apply, you can remove some files in `node_modules/koffi`, only left:
+All situations apply, you can remove some files in `node_modules/koffi`, only leave:
 * `node_modules/koffi/build/koffi/<target lambda os_arch>`
 * `node_modules/koffi/index.js`
 * `node_modules/koffi/package.json`